Is Berkeley College Right for You?

 • The student has not already accessed the Berkeley College eTexts title(s) or used the subject supplies.

-• The student submits his/her request to opt out via the Berkeley College eText Opt-Out eForm by the end of week 1 of the start of the term and agrees (within the eForm) to his/her understanding of the potential consequences as spelled out in the eForm and in eText Opt Out Policy.
-The student shall also agree (within the eForm) to release Berkeley College from any claim or consequence arising in connection with his/her choice to opt out.
+• The student submits their request to opt out via the Berkeley College eText Opt-Out eForm by the end of week 1 of the start of the term and agrees (within the eForm) to their understanding of the potential consequences as spelled out in the eForm and in eText Opt Out Policy.
+The student shall also agree (within the eForm) to release Berkeley College from any claim or consequence arising in connection with their choice to opt out.

 • The student’s Instructor and Academic Advisor will be made aware of the student’s choice to opt out of the Berkeley College eText program (and supplies, if applicable) and that the student has agreed to accept responsibility for the potential consequences.